Q. What airport(s) should I use for the start and end of the Epic5 Run Hawaii?

 Q. When is final payment due?

-A. Final payment for the Epic5 Run is due June 11, 2022, 90 days prior to the start of the event.
-We need this amount of time to confirm inter-island flights on your behalf as well as swag, accommodations and the Epic5 crew.
+A. Final payment for the Epic5 Run is due June 1, 2023, 4 months prior to the start of the event.
+We need this amount of time to confirm inter-island flights on your behalf as well as swag, accommodations, shuttle reservations and the Epic5 staff.

 Q. Do I need to have my own personal crew and what is their role?